-George Sepmeier is Band Leader and Stage Manager for Tarab Retreat 2019.
+George Sepmeier is Music Director for Tarab Retreat 2019.
 A multi-instrumental musician, actor, composer, and author from Denver, CO.
 He grew up in an artistic family acting, dancing, singing, and playing piano.
 In middle and high school he began playing viola, and recorded three albums with the East High School Orchestra.
 He was also an acting club member and performed in several musicals and plays including Sweeney Todd: The Demon Barber of Fleet Street.
 George played viola briefly with the Metro State Orchestra before receiving his AA in Music Performance from Community College of Denver in 2016.

 Joining us from Boulder, Nepalese Hindustani classical musician Nabin Shrestha is a multi-instrumentalist on Indian Tabla.